 Why Power BI is so Important

 Microsoft Power BI is the single most important thing to happen in the data analytics market since the introduction of Microsoft Excel 30 years ago.
 The reasons it is so important include:

 - It is a Microsoft product, and it is a strategic priority for the company.

-- It is built on the heritage of two of the most mature and best BI products available (SQL Server Analysis Services and Microsoft Excel.
+- It is built on the heritage of two of the most mature and best BI products available – SQL Server Analysis Services (SSAS) and Microsoft Excel.
 SSAS is Microsoft’s enterprise strength reporting tool that many companies use for their full scale (and expensive) business intelligence reporting projects.

 - Despite the heritage from SSAS and Excel, Power BI is actually being built/rebuilt using the latest technologies including HTML 5.0, cloud computing, column store databases and modern smart phone mobile apps.